Furikuda/bork/docs/usage/notes.rst

 ``--noatime / --noctime``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use these ``borg create`` options not to store the respective timestamp
+You can use these ``bork create`` options not to store the respective timestamp
 into the archive, in case you do not really need it.

 Besides saving a little space for the not archived timestamp, it might also